fenago/ml-scikit-keras-tensorflow/labs/lab_11.md

 ----------------------------

 Let's look at an example.
 Suppose the Fashion
-MNIST dataset only contained eight classes---for example, all the classes except for sandal and shirt.
+MNIST dataset only contained eight classes for example, all the classes except for sandal and shirt.
 Someone built and trained a Keras model on that set and got reasonably good performance (\>90% accuracy).
 Let's call this model A. You now want to tackle a different task: you